javiearth/git-course/git-course.md

   - fix: to solve errors
   - docs: for changes in the documentation
   - style: for formatting changes
-  - refactor: changes that do not alter the functionallity of the software but improve the code
+  - refactor: changes that do not alter the functionality of the software but improve the code
 - Optionally, explain what changed and why using bullet points in small sentences (up to 72 characters).

 Here are two different examples to inspire you.